 Crunchy baguette toast, creamy cheese, sweet figgy jam, lush, salty prosciutto, and a single, peppery arugula leaf to make us feel more healthy — or maybe just more refined.
 These crostini have everything we need in a snack and all the poise of a great appetizer.

 Our tip: These go so fast when we make them that we feel obliged to tell you that 12 is just a theoretical number of servings; it’s perfectly reasonable to eat all the crostini yourself.
-But if you’re making them for a cocktail or dinner party, go ahead and toast the baguette slices ahead of time.
+But if you’re making them for two, go ahead and toast the baguette slices ahead of time.
 They’ll keep in an airtight container at room temperature for up to three days.

 Also, we recommend pairing the crostini with a bottle or two of Grgich Hills Fumé Blanc — it’s nice and crisp, and its tropical fruit and lemongrass notes are just right with this savory sweet appetizer.